Best practices to protect against Filecoder (ransomware) malware

 Office 2013/2016 (the following link is for 2013 but are the same settings for 2016): Plan security settings for VBA macros for Office

 Modern Filecoders/Ransomware encrypt data using asymmetric methods and multiple types of encryption cyphers.
-In short, files are encrypted with a public key and are not able to be decrypted without the key.
+In short, files are encrypted with a public key and are not able to be decrypted without the associated private key.
 With current ransomware, the private key is never located on the affected workstation or environment.
-This means that data will need to be restored from a good backup prior to receiving the infection.
+This means that data will need to be restored from a good backup made prior to the infection.

 If no backups are available, you can attempt to recover files from Shadow Copies.
 You can use Shadow Explorer, which you can download from the following web page: http://www.shadowexplorer.com/downloads.html